Updated June 14, 2023

 Below is the Top 5 Comparison Between Cloud Computing vs Data Analytics

 - Both cloud computing and data analytics platforms offer cost reduction and efficiency for organizations towards achieving business agility.
-However, cloud computing is a technology or infrastructure to provide continuous and dynamic IT services whereas data analytics is a technique that aggregates data from multiple sources for data modeling and data preparation for deeper analysis.
+However, cloud computing is a technology or infrastructure to provide continuous and dynamic IT services.
+In contrast, data analytics is a technique aggregating data from multiple sources for data modeling and data preparation for deeper analysis.

 - Clouds provide scalable compute, storage, and network bandwidth capacities for big data applications.
 On the other hand, data analytics need IT infrastructures to process and model incoming data streams at high speed.
 Thus clouds and data analytics can go together.